sockeqwe/website-old/_posts/2016-03-24-presenters-dont-need-lifecycle.md

 }
 ```

-and then we tread the Activity as `TrackingView` as we already did before:
+and then we treat the Activity as `TrackingView` as we already did before:

 ```java
 class TrackingActivity extends MvpActivity implements TrackingView {